physics-paul/cpp-project/README.md

 This project seeks to analyze the a dynamic delta hedging strategy where a call option is sold and then delta hedged from a zero-cost hedged portfolio at the starting time.
 The call option is then dynamically hedged each day to remain net-delta neutral.
-The hedgine error is then calculated and compared against the actual call option value.
+The hedging error is then calculated and compared against the actual call option value for sample stock price paths using the Black-Scholes equation.
+Then, the hedging error is compared to the GOOG call option and stock price values.

-This project is divided up into five parts:
+This project is divided into 5 main parts:

+### 1.1.
+Testing the delta hedging using the Black-Scholes model

+In order to test the delta hedging implementation, a random sample of stock price paths was generated, assuming the stock price follows a log-normal distribution.

+h<sub>&theta;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x

+There were a few main sources of data used for this project

 a.
 8-K Texts : This was downloaded from the SEC webside, and all 8-Ks starting from 1995 Q1 to 2018 Q4 was obtained, and each company was labeled by their unique CIK number.
 For each quarter, 100 random 8-K's were selected to analyze.
 This results in over 9500+ documents to analyze.